What are some ways to help heal chronic pain?

 What are the four major lifestyle factors that can affect your chronic pain and help minimize it?

-Why should you consider acupuncture as a effective treatment for chronic pain?
+Why should you consider acupuncture as an effective treatment for chronic pain?

-Acupuncture is an alternative to treating chronic pain worth considering, here are just a few benefits:
+Acupuncture is an alternative worth considering, here are just a few benefits:

 • No side effects